The Mist and the Maiden

 The Mist and the Maiden (La niebla y la doncella), aka Mist & the Maiden, is a 2017 mystery thriller film directed and written by Andrés Koppel which stars Quim Gutiérrez, Verónica Echegui, Aura Garrido, and Roberto Álamo.
 It is an adaptation of Lorenzo Silva's novel.

 Plot

-The plot takes place in the island of La Gomera (Canary Islands archipelago).
-It concerns about the criminal investigation carried out by Guardia Civil Sergeant Rubén Bevilacqua and Corporal Virginia Chamorro, who seek to reopen the case pertaining the discovery of a male corpse in the hazy forest three years before.
-To that end, they get in touch with Corporal Anglada, the last person to see the man alive.
+The plot takes place in the small mountainous island of La Gomera (Canary Islands archipelago).
+It concerns the criminal investigation carried out by Guardia Civil Sergeant Rubén Bevilacqua and Corporal Virginia Chamorro, who seek to reopen a case pertaining the discovery of a male corpse, Ivan, in the hazy forest of the island's centre, three years before.
+To that end, they get in touch with the local Corporal Ruth Anglada, the last person to see the man alive.
+In the course of the investigation, a quintet of characters are involved in affairs and murder.
+The Sergeant and Corporal Anglada have feelings for each other, although hers may be to divert him from his investigation.

+After various travels to Tenerife and back, the plot begins to resolve when it emerges that all is not right on the island.
+Ivan, the deceased, was a male gigolo, supporting his German mother Margarethe who knew of his activities, some with underage girls, but needed money.
+He was also known for having access to drugs given to him by a girlfriend, 'the daughter of the Mambo King, a drug dealer'.
+It was Anglada who eventually killed Ivan because he was blackmailing the police chief Navas played by Roberto Álamo, who had been paid off by the Mambo King to keep quiet about his drug dealings.
+It emerged Anglada remained in love with this police chief over the years, and had returned to her island birthplace some years ago, from service in Afghanistan, because of him.
+This illicit affair may have been the second source of blackmail since the chief had a wife (Carmen) and daughter.

+His wife Carmen agrees to testify against the chief when his crimes are discovered and they are cornered on a ferry to Tenerife.
+Ivan also slept with Anglada three years ago - this is why she was the last to see him alive, phone footage reveals.
+Murder number two is an act of revenge - Ivan's mother Margarethe kills Anglada in her car off camera, and is arrested for murder.
+The film leaves confusion about some motivations for these two killings, and the somewhat inexplicable affairs between the major characters.
+In an unsatisfactory ending, Sergeant Rubén is about to leave the windy island for his wife and kids in Spain, presumably with his own affair forgotten and his reputation intact.

 Cast

 Production

 Andrés Koppel directorial debut feature, the film was produced by Tornasol Films, Hernández y Fernández PC, Gomera Producciones, and Atresmedia Cine, with the participation of Atresmedia and Movistar+.
 Shooting locations included the islands of La Gomera and Tenerife.